-Serious Injuries in New York
+Serious Injuries in the Bronx

-Our Bronx personal injury lawyers can get results
+Our personal injury lawyers can get results

 Minor injuries often require a simple medical examination and short duration of recovery.
 But serious injuries can take months or years to recover from.
 In some cases, an injury can result in permanent damage or death.
 Serious injuries in New York can be sustained from workplace accidents, slip and fall accidents, car and truck accidents, pedestrian accidents and medical malpractice.
 Injury victims may no longer be able to work or engage in everyday activities because of another party's irresponsibility.
 That's not right.